TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 Logic is the process of placing thoughts in order.
 There are many ways to see logic in action.

->-The fool stacks their papers on their desk.
-The logical file their papers away as they are processed.
+>The one who stacks their papers on their desk vs.
+The one who files their papers away as they are processed.

->-The fool tackles tasks at random.
-The logical execute a step by step plan.
+>The one who tackles tasks at random vs.
+The one who executes a step by step plan.

->-The fool dishes out word salads when prompted to speak.
-The logical speak with clarity, direction, flow, and purpose.
+>The one who dishes out word salads when prompted to speak vs.
+The one who speaks with clarity, direction, flow, and purpose.

 Think about how you think.
 Do you feel like you are logical?